Invarion/invarion-docs/docs/rapid-online/4. RapidPlan Online Workspace/Layers palette.md

 ## Print Regions

-Print regions are used to select an area or areas of your plan that will eventually be exported as a pdf or image.
+Print Regions are used to select an area or areas of your plan that will eventually be exported as a pdf or image.
 In this section of the Layers Palette we are able to create new Print Regions, as well as managing ones and export them as needed.

 In the top row of buttons in the Print Regions section of the Layers Pallette: